dmorse/pscfpp/README.md

      variation in a single spatial coordinate in Cartesian, cylindrical or spherical coordinates.

-   - A CPU-based pseudo-spectral solver for 1, 2 , or 3 dimensionally
+   - A CPU-based pseudo-spectral solver periodic microstructures that are periodic in 1, 2, or 3 coordinates.
-     periodic structures.

-   - A GPU accelerated pseudo-spectral solver for period structures.
+   - A GPU accelerated pseudo-spectral solver for period microstructures.

 The one-dimensional finite different solver is useful for treating problems involving flat or curved interfaces, and cylindrical or spherical micelles.